 New Zealand has experienced many earthquakes – one of the biggest being in 2011 in Christchurch – 185 people lost their lives and there was massive structural damage across the city.
 Earthquakes occur in New Zealand due to the country being part of the Pacific Ring of Fire which is geologically active.

 New Zealand is a parliamentary democracy.
 The head of state is Queen Elizabeth II.
 The actual government is conducted by the Prime Minister and a cabinet.
-The current Prime Minister is Jacinda Ardern who has been in office since 2017
+The current Prime Minister is Jacinda Ardern who has been in office since 2017.
+The next elections will be in October 2020.

 At a glance facts